-Getting smart about sourcing: How one educational and research institution transformed its procurement organisation with Protiviti’s help
+Getting smart about sourcing: How one educational and research institution transformed its procurement organization with Protiviti’s help

 Better visibility into the institution’s third-party spend, stakeholder interaction, efficiency of processes and use of technology.

-Broad transformation of the procurement organisation, supported by automation, improved policies and procedures, and training.
+Broad transformation of the procurement organization, supported by automation, improved policies and procedures, and training.

 Efficient procurement function focused on savings & efficiency; identified savings targets of $53.5 million; improved response times/customer service.